diogomachado-bioinfo/sweep/README.md

   SWeeP: Spaced Words Projection
   -----------------------------------

-This Python package implements the SWeeP (Spaced Words Projection) algorithm for representing large biological sequence datasets in compact vectors.
-SWeeP allows efficient processing and analysis of sequence data by converting sequences into fixed-length feature vectors.
+This Python package implements the SWeeP (Spaced Words Projection), a algorithm for representing biological sequences in compact and fixed-length feature vectors.

 # Installation